• Skip to primary navigation

 The WordPres 3.9.2 security update was intended to minimize the impact of excessive connections to the xmlrpc.php script.

-Then, later in 2013, distributed denial of service attacks using the xmlrpc mechanism were confirmed again by Incapsula, WordPress Default Leaves Millions of Sites Exploitable for DDoS Attacks.
+Then, later in 2013, distributed denial of service attacks using the XML-RPC mechanism was confirmed again by Incapsula, WordPress Default Leaves Millions of Sites Exploitable for DDoS Attacks.

 Without going into a long treatise on how or why the XML-RPC protocol can be used and abused, let’s talk about whether you need to leave it “ON” (or OFF!).

-If you are not sure what pingbacks or trackbacks are about there are lot of great articles written on this subject.
-I recommend trying a Google search for the phrase, “why should I care about pingbacks.”
+If you are not sure what pingbacks or trackbacks are about, there are a lot of great articles written on this subject.
+I recommend trying a Google search for the phrase, “Why should I care about pingbacks.”

 I couldn’t care less about XML-RPC protocol or pingbacks or trackbacks, or Jetpack